cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-04-06-amp-search-jekyll.md

 ## AMP search

 There are AMP components that can use the static API:
-* The [amp-state]() component allows to fetch a JSON from a CORS compatibility endpoint.
-The fetch is done once the page load and then it's binned to the component.
+* The [amp-state]() component allows to fetch a JSON from a CORS compatible endpoint.
+The fetch is done once the page loads and then it's binned to the component.
 * The binned element can be filtered using the [amp-bind]() component, which listen to DOM events like clicks in buttons on writing in input fields.

-For example, if we define an HTML *input* element, it's possible to add a listener that takes the input value and it filters the results using some javascript functions (not all ES6 are allowed).
+For example, if we define an HTML *input* element, it's possible to add a listener that takes the input value and filters the results using some javascript functions (not all ES6 are allowed).
 The javascript [indexOf](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/String/indexOf) function returns an `int` larger than -1 if the input element is found, so one can use it as a simple search like this:

 `allArticles.filter(a => a.title.indexOf(event.value) != -1)`